AliyunContainerService/ack-ram-authenticator/README.md

 You could also generate them before provisioning master nodes and install them in the appropriate host paths.

 If you do not pre-generate files, `ack-ram-authenticator server` will generate them on demand.
-This works but requires that you restart your Kubernetes API server after installation.
+This works but requires that you restart your Kubernetes API server after installation , you can run `sh example-configure-api-server.sh`, it will automatically complete the above work and rebuild the kube-apiserver, example-configure-api-server.sh see [`example-configure-api-server.sh`](deploy/example-configure-api-server.sh).

-### 3. Configure your API server to talk to the server
+### 5. Configure your API server to talk to the server
 The Kubernetes API integrates with ACK RAM Authenticator for Kubernetes using a [token authentication webhook](https://kubernetes.io/docs/admin/authentication/#webhook-token-authentication).
 When you run `ack-ram-authenticator server`, it will generate a webhook configuration file and save it onto the host filesystem.
 You'll need to add a single additional flag to your API server configuration: